 If an organization has enabled metadata, item owners can include additional standards-based metadata for their items.
 Item owners use the built-in metadata editor on the item to include additional metadata and store it in ArcGIS metadata format.
-The ArcGIS metadata format contains fields that can store all content in all metadata standards supported by ArcGIS, including all FGDC metadata content, all ISO 19139 metadata content, all North American Profile metadata content, and all INSPIRE metadata content.
+The ArcGIS metadata format contains fields that can store all content in all metadata standards supported by ArcGIS, including all FGDC CSDGM metadata content, all ISO 19139 metadata content, all North America Profile metadata content, and all INSPIRE metadata content.
 The ArcGIS format also stores item properties such as thumbnails that is not included in these official metadata standards and profiles.

 If the organization allows use of the beta metadata editor, you'll see a drop-down option to update metadata in the beta editor.

 When you open the editor for the item for the first time, the editor is populated with existing item information metadata from the following item page elements:

 If you upload a local metadata .xml file in the ArcGIS metadata format, you have the option to overwrite the item details with the imported metadata from the .xml file or use the existing item information.